GretteThel/CardioAI_streamlit/README.md

 ## Relationship to the Main CardioAI Repository

-This repository contains the **Streamlit demonstration layer** only.
+This repository contains the Streamlit-based demonstration layer for CardioAI.

-The separate **main CardioAI repository** contains the research workflow and thesis artefacts, including:
+The separate main `CardioAI` repository contains the research workflow and thesis artefacts, including:

 * preprocessing and tokenization notebooks
 * model experimentation and evaluation workflow